 Stay on a Farm

 What better way to relax and unwind than to stay on a tranquil Lake District working farm surrounded by stunning views.
+Wake up to the sound of sheep bleating and the birds singing.
+Enjoy the dark skies and the starry nights.
 Farm stays are great for all ages with the chance to gain an insight into a traditional way of life.
-Children in particular wil enjoy seeing the farm animals and enjoying outdoor activities.
+Children in particular will enjoy seeing the farm animals and enjoying outdoor activities.
 In April and May guests staying on a sheep farm will be able to see new-born lambs out in the fields.
 If you are lucky enough to be there on the right day you may even be able to watch the birth of a lamb or bottle feed an orphan lamb with permission from the farmer.
-Aswell as sheep our local farms may have cattle, hens, ducks and horses.
+As well as sheep our local farms may have cattle, hens, ducks and horses.
 You may be able meet and feed the animals or even take a tour.
-If you're on a self catering break you may have the chance to buy fresh eggs for your breakfast.
+If you're on a self catering break you may have the chance to buy fresh free range eggs for your breakfast.

 Shepherds are said to count sheep by going up to fifteen or twenty and then moving a small stone from one pocket to the other before beginning again, therefore keeping score.

 Try Counting Sheep in Cumbrian 1 Yan 2 Tyan 3 Tethera 4 Methera 5 Pimp 6 Sethera 7 Lethera 8 Hovera 9 Dovera 10 Dick

 The ewes are brought back down into the valleys to lamb.
 Please be especially sure to keep dogs on a lead at this time.
 The sheep are marked with a colour or a number and an ear mark to make identifying them easier when they are out on the fells.